hashicorp/terraform-provider-consul/website/docs/d/key_prefix.html.markdown

 * `path_prefix` - the common prefix shared by all keys being read.
 * `var.<name>` - For each name given, the corresponding attribute has the value of the key.
+* `subkeys` - A map of the subkeys and values is set if no `subkey` block is provided.